Dynamic Agents on GCP¶

 provider: the provider to provision instances with.
 To run dynamic agents on GCP, set it to be project: the project id of the GCP resources used by PEDL.
-We advise you use the alias zone: the zone of the GCP resources used by PEDL.
+Defaults to the project of the master.
+(Optional) zone: the zone of the GCP resources used by PEDL.
 Defaults to the zone of the master.
 (Optional) boot_disk_size: size of the root volume of the PEDL agent in GB.
 We recommend at least 100GB.
 Defaults to boot_disk_source_image: the boot disk source image of the PEDL agent that was shared with you.
 To use a specific version of the PEDL agent image from a specific project, it should be set in the format:

 label_key: key for labeling the PEDL agent instances.
 Defaults to